eslint/rfcs/designs/2022-languages/README.md

 * Report any unused disable directives.

 This functionality currently lives in [`apply-disable-directives.js`](https://github.com/eslint/eslint/blob/0311d81834d675b8ae7cc92a460b37115edc4018/lib/linter/apply-disable-directives.js) and will have to be updated to call `SourceCode#getDisableDirectives()`.

+This is a method instead of a property because if ESLint is run with `noInlineConfig: true` then there is no reason to calculate the disable directives.

+#### The `SoureCode#getInlineConfig()` Method

+In JavaScript, we use `/* eslint */` comments to specify inline configuration of rules.
+Other languages may want to do the same thing, so this method provides a way for a language to extract any inline configuration and return it to the ESLint core.

+This functionality currently lives in [`linter.js`](https://github.com/eslint/eslint/blob/ea10ca5b7b5bd8f6e6daf030ece9a3a82f10994c/lib/linter/linter.js#L466) and will have to be updated to call `SourceCode#getInlineConfig()`.

+This is a method instead of a property because if ESLint is run with `noInlineConfig: true` then there is no reason to calculate inline config.

+#### The `SoureCode#getVirtualFiles()` Method

+This method allows a file to specify that it contains "virtual" files, i.e., blocks of code written in another language.
+For languages such as Markdown and HTML, this would allow ESLint to lint both the primary language the file is written in and then lint each of the blocks and provide a unified report for the entire file.

+The design of `VirtualTextFile` is intended to automate the mapping of line/column reporting that currently has to be done manually inside of a processor in the `postprocess()` step.
+By specifying the line and column location of the virtual file inside its parent, we can calculate that automatically.

+The core would call `Source#getVirtualFiles()` and start lint processes on each of the virtual files.
+To each rule, virtual files would look the same as if they came from a processor.

+This could make processors obsolete going forward.

 ### Extracting JavaScript Functionality